lumosan/ml2017-projects/README.md

 ## 1. File hierarchy

 The different files are organized like in the tree structure below.
 The two main folders, `scripts` and `data`, separate our code from our resources.
-The `custom_methods` directory, inside `scripts`, contains all the methods `run.py` depends on.

 ```
 .